-Local councils may allow tenants to mind up to 6 children at a time, including their own children, once the service is HSE approved.
+Local councils may allow tenants to mind up to 6 children at a time, including their own children, once the service is TUSLA approved.

 Private renters do not have any legal right to mind children.
 Some owners allow it and some don’t.
 You must get permission from the owner.

 In either case, you should make sure that you have appropriate insurance to cover the service.